-UNITED STATES SECURITI
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549

-ND EXCHANGE shington, D.C.
-20

-FORM 10-K -
+FORM 10-K

-d) OF THE SECURIT IES EXCHANGE

-(Mark ⊠ One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF T For the fiscal year ended: December 31, 2015 THE SECURITIES EXCHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) For the transition period from to OF THE SECURITIES EXCHANGE ACT OF 1934 Comm sission file No.: 1-737 - PACIFIC LAND TRUST gistrant as Specified in its Charter) Not Applicable 75-0279735 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification Number) 4500 7 18 1 25 25 25 25 25 25 25 25 25 25 25 25 25 1700 Pacific Avenue, Suite 2770 Dallas, Texas 75201 (Address of Principal Executive Offices) (Zip Code) nber, including area code: (214) 969-5530 pursuant to Section 12(b) of the Act: Name of Each Exchange on Which Registered New York Stock Exchange Securities registered p pursuant to Section 12(g) of the Act: None - Indicate by check mark if the registrant is a well-known seasoned issuer r, as defined in Rule 405 of the Securities Act.
-Yes \square No \square Indicate by check mark if the registrant is not required to file reports pu rsuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \square precedii Yes ☑ 1 ng 12 months (or for such shorter period that the registrant was required t required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ally and posted on its corporate Web Site, if any, every Interactive Data File required to be ng 12 months (or for such shorter period that the registrant was required to submit and post such registra m 405 of Regulation S-K is not contained herein, and will not be contained, to the best of ed by reference in Part III of this Form 10-K or any amendment to this Form 10-K.
+(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 For the fiscal year ended: December 31, 2016 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 O For the transition period from to R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file No.: 1-737 EXAS PACIFIC LAND TRUST e of Registrant as Specified in its Charter) Not Applicable 75-0279735 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification Number) 1700 Pacific Avenue, Suite 2770 Dallas, Texas 75201 (Address of Principal Executive Offices) (Zip Code) Registrant's teleph one number, including area code: (214) 969-5530 Securities regi Title of each class Sub-shares in Certificates of Proprietary Interest (par value \$.03-1/3 per share) istered pursuant to Section 12(b) of the Act: Name of Each Exchange on Which Registered New York Stock Exchange Securities reg istered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known season ned issuer, as defined in Rule 405 of the Securities Act.
+Yes ☑ No ☐ Indicate by check mark if the registrant is not required to file re eports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \square reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the equired to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ectronically and posted on its corporate Web Site, if any, every Interactive Data File required to be preceding 12 months (or for such shorter period that the registrant was required to submit and post such ant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of corporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check One) Large accelerated filer \square Accelerated filer □ Non-accelerated filer \square Smaller reporting company □ Indicate by check mark whether the registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \square amon equity held by non-affiliates computed by reference to the price at which the common equity was of the last business day of the registrant's most recently completed second fiscal quarter (June 30, 2015) DOCUMEN NTS INCORPORATED BY REFERENCE: None.
+Indicate by check mark whether the registrant is a large accelerated filer, an accel definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" Large accelerated filer \square Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Exchange Act).
+Yes \square No \square The aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter (June 30, 2016) was approximately \$1,301,744,181.
+DOCUMENTS INCORPORA TED BY REFERENCE: None.